Vincentvdt/oc-project-02-ohmyfood-clone/README.md

 Mobile-first restaurant menu platform for a fictional gourmet food startup expanding from NYC to Paris.

-Built with love, animations, and clean code — **but I didn’t design it**.
-Keep reading 😌👇

 ---

 ## 🚀 Project context

 This project was developed as part of the **Développeur d'application - JavaScript React** formation at OpenClassrooms.
 The mission: turn a provided Figma mockup into a responsive, animated restaurant site.
 The design?
 Already done.
 My job?
-Bring it to life — mobile-first, smooth, and pixel-perfect.
+Bring it to life, mobile-first, smooth, and pixel-perfect.

 Ohmyfood is a fictional startup aiming to reduce restaurant wait times by letting users **pre-compose meals online**.
 The app showcases four gastronomic menus, animated interactions, and a polished responsive layout.